Yega-Noragami/Databricks-Test/README.md

-# Databricks-Test
+# Databricks-Docker-Use

-This project includes all the files necessary for performing data ingestion, data transformations, and data storage using a databricks notebook
+This project includes all the files necessary for performing data ingestion, data transformations, and data storage using a databricks notebook .
+The goal is to run pyspark using a docker container and run some basic tests.

 ### How to set up the project